sowd/PicoGW/README.md

 $ echo '{"makercode":1234}' > v1/plugins/echonet/localstorage.json
 ```

+## Remarks

++ If your Linux has multiple network interfaces, ECHONET Lite is available for only one of them.
+It is because Linux accepts only one default gateway (which is used for ECHONET Lite multicasting) per machene.
+By default, NetworkManager sets Ethernet as the default gateway network interface.
+If no ethernet connection is available, wlan0 (and so on) will become the default.

 ## Web API

 The Web API hosted by PicoGW is a developing version of [Housing API by Daiwa House Industry.](http://www.daiwahouse.co.jp/lab/HousingAPI/) The API design is mainly done by [Shigeru Owada@Kanagawa Instuitute of Technology](https://github.com/sowd).
 If you have any criticisms, requests, or questions, please feel free to post your opinion to the [Issues page](https://github.com/KAIT-HEMS/PicoGW/issues).